 - Display, or show/explain to young people, a notice explaining use of data collected as part of the C-Card service - Have an agreed complaints and feedback procedure that service users can use to log complaints or concerns.
 These will always be fed back to the scheme coordinator at ESHT according to the East Sussex C-Card suggestions and complaints procedure - Have and adhere to their confidentiality policy at all times when providing the C-Card scheme.
 This policy will be displayed in an area where young people accessing the scheme can see it - Have and adhere to Fraser guidelines, child protection and safeguarding policies at all times when providing the C-Card scheme.
-All staff will have been trained in child protection and safeguarding - Have and adhere to their information governance policy at all times when providing the C-Card scheme - Have a designated post holder and deputising post with responsibility for reporting and managing serious incidents.
-Your organisation will agree with the Council its procedure for the reporting of serious incidents - Ensure sufficient staff coverage to ensure continuity of service, should circumstances arise, that will enable fulfilment of the terms of the contract - Ensure management time is available to provide effective management of the service including regular individual and group supervision - Ensure that sufficient management time is available for contract management, including attendance at any requested meetings in relation to the contract - Demonstrate that the organisation is sufficiently financially robust and will use the allocated funds for the purpose of delivering and developing the service - Ensure that the service complies with all the Health and Safety standards outlined in the Terms and Conditions of Contract - Effectively utilise information technology (IT) to facilitate accurate recording and monitoring data - Ensure adequate cover arrangements are put in place for holidays and sickness
+All staff will have been trained in child protection and safeguarding - Have and adhere to their information governance policy at all times when providing the C-Card scheme - Will agree to report any serious incidents to the Commissioner - Ensure sufficient staff coverage to ensure continuity of service, should circumstances arise, that will enable fulfilment of the terms of the contract - Ensure management time is available to provide effective management of the service including regular individual and group supervision - Ensure that sufficient management time is available for contract management, including attendance at any requested meetings in relation to the contract - Ensure that the service complies with all the Health and Safety standards outlined in the Terms and Conditions of the Contract - Effectively use PharmOutcomes to facilitate timely and accurate recording and monitoring data for the service - Ensure adequate cover arrangements are put in place for holidays and sickness